nwutils/nw-builder/README.md

 Type: `String`
 Default value: `run`

 Specify if you want to run or build your app.
-Works in the CLI and also in the `nwbuild` function.
+Currently only used in the CLI.

 #### options.files _Required_